 Sometimes creativity just means the daily work of helping others see a problem in a different way.

-Good writing is a result of collaboration.
-From asking a classmate to read an essay written for political science to calling a friend to listen to a letter to an old boyfriend and all kinds of writing in between, the most important question a writer can ask is “Does this make sense?”
+Good writing is a result of collaboration and partnership, the HUB recognizes this by hiring Writing Partners instead of writing tutors.
+From asking a classmate to read an essay, to calling a friend to listen to a letter out loud, and all forms of writing in between, the most important question a writer can ask is “Does this make sense?”

 Without a partner, it isn’t easy to know if we’ve written what we’ve meant or meant what we’ve written.
 HUB tutors are partners, here to help their classmates see a problem in a different way, to help them understand what an assignment should demonstrate, to help them organize their ideas and to revise and edit those ideas so they make precisely the sense the writer intended.

 3. A letter of recommendation written by a previous instructor or employer who can attest to your helpfulness, writing skills, creativity, ability to work well with others and/or any other information to support your application.